sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 # Create Docker image

 Alright, now onto the fun stuff!
-In this section we’re going to clone a seed for our Jekyll site and use it to create a Docker image we can run on our Droplet.
+In this section we’re going to clone a seed for our Jekyll site and use it to create a Docker image we can run locally and on a server.

 **Tip:** Never used Docker before?
 No worries!
 Just head over to the [Docker Jumpstart](http://odewahn.github.io/docker-jumpstart/) by Andrew Odewahn to start learning.